 SPECIAL NOTE: Reverend Hester is the author of Wow!
 Moments: Stories of Grace, Wonder, and Synchronicity.
 This book considers the not-so-everyday miracles that make us say, “wow!” and the moments of synchronicity when two or more circumstances come together in a coincidental and meaningful way.
 This book is semi-autobiographical in nature and incorporates spirituality and life lessons with very honest accounts of the author’s own very human experiences and challenges.
 To purchase the book, click here.

-Be more intentional!
-Don’t wait for “habits” to form.
-Establish Rituals…you deserve a few minutes of control.
+Read my eBook Establish Rituals…you deserve a few minutes of control.